valkey-io/valkey-doc/topics/benchmark.md

 **`-r`** _keyspacelen_
 : Use random keys for SET/GET/INCR, random values for SADD, random members and scores for ZADD.
-  Using this option the benchmark will expand the string `__rand_int__` inside an argument with a 12 digits number in the specified range from 0 to keyspacelen - 1.
+  Using this option the benchmark will replace the string `__rand_int__` inside an argument with a 12 digits number in the specified range from 0 to keyspacelen - 1.
 The substitution changes every time a command is executed.